 Divorce is a hectic process.
 Whether it is a military or a civilian divorces, it will still take a toll on you.
-Things can be easier when you have an expert in military divorce in South Carolina working on your case.
+Things can be easier when you have an attorney experienced in military divorce in South Carolina working on your case.

 When you get married, you picture a happy ever after situation together with your spouse.
 When that comes to an end, and you are in the process of divorce, it affects everyone involved, especially the kids.

 If you and your spouse have been in the military service or are still serving, we can help you out.
 If you or your spouse is part of the military, we also want to help you get the best outcome.

 We at Greenville Family attorneys understand that the military divorce process is a little different from civil divorce.
 We want to take what we know and put it into practice in your case.

 At Greenville Family attorneys, we deal with military couple divorces, and we want to help you out through this tough time.